John Elliott (New Zealand politician)

 John Gordon Elliott QSM (5 November 1938 – 12 July 2022) was a New Zealand politician of the National Party.

 Biography

 Early life and career

 Elliott was born in 1938 in Whangārei.
 He received his education at Kamo Primary School, Whangarei Boys' High School and at the University of Auckland.
 He obtained an MA (Hons) in 1973 and a diploma in teaching.
 He was a teacher from 1959 until 1975 and started at his own high school in Whangārei.
 For his last two years in the profession, he was deputy principal of Bayfield School.

 In 1966, he married Jillian Margaret Mullenger.
 They had two sons.

 Political career

 He won the Whangarei electorate from Murray Robert Smith in 1975 and was re-elected in 1978, but failed to win the reselection by the National Party in 1981, who instead chose John Banks.
-Instead, Elliot stood in the New Lynn electorate as an independent in the 1981 election against the incumbent from the Labour Party, Jonathan Hunt, but he was unsuccessful.
+Instead, Elliott stood in the New Lynn electorate as an independent in the 1981 election against the incumbent from the Labour Party, Jonathan Hunt, but he was unsuccessful.